hanggrian/bannerbar/README.md

 #### Limitation
 Since Errorbar borrows Snackbar's codebase, Android will treat it as another Snackbar.
-It would mean that a View cannot have more than one Snackbar or Errorbar at the same time.
+It would mean that a parent cannot have more than one Snackbar or Errorbar at the same time.
 When a Snackbar appear, an attached Errorbar will disappear, and vice-versa.

 License